acf-quizbowl/acf-quizbowl.github.io/blog/interview-vishwa-shanmugam.md

 <img src="/blog/images/vishwa-shanmugam.jpg" style="width:350px;"/>

 *Vishwa Shanmugam is an rising sophomore at the University of Maryland.
-A science and literature player, he was part of the UMD team that won the 2019 Division II Intercollegiate Championship Tournament through NAQT.
-ACF representative Olivia Lamberti spoke to him about his first year in collegiate quizbowl.*
+A science and literature player, he was the fourth-highest DII scorer at ACF Nationals 2019, where he was the lead scorer on Maryland B. ACF representative Olivia Lamberti spoke to him about his first year in collegiate quizbowl.*

 **OL: Tell me a little bit about your time in high school quizbowl.
 What was that like?**